betaflight/betaflight.com/docs/support/archive/FAQ.md

 ## What is 2kHz mode ?

-See the "Gyro based loop implementation" description on the Wiki Home page.
+See the "Gyro based loop implementation" description on the support page.
 2kHz mode is simply a faster Gyro based loop that runs at an update rate of 2000 times a second or every 500usec.

 Here is a great analogy: